-- (33) "Impaired EMS Personnel" means an individual licensed under these rules who misuses or abuses alcohol, drugs, or both, or who has a mental or behavioral issue which could affect the individual's judgment, skills, and abilities to practice. - means a stretcher locking device permanently affixed to the vehicle which meets or exceeds the standards as adopted by the State Board of Health.
-When the stretcher is secured in accordance with the manufacturer's instructions, the securement system, recognized by the ambulance industry to provide the capability of securing the stretcher in the vehicle, shall limit movement so as not to permit longitudinal movement in excess of one half inch and lateral movement in excess of one quarter inch. - (35)"Industry Standard Wheelchair Locking Device" means a wheelchair locking device permanently affixed to the vehicle for use in Demand Responsive Systems under Title III of the Americans with Disabilities Act (ADA) which meets or exceeds the Department of Transportation (DOT) specifications for Ground Ambulances under Guideline Specifications for Wheelchair Securement Devices.
+(34) "Impaired EMS Personnel" means an individual licensed under these rules who misuses or abuses alcohol, drugs, or both, or who has a mental or behavioral issue which could affect the individual's judgment, skills, and abilities to practice.

+(35) "Industry Standard Stretcher Locking Device" means a stretcher locking device permanently affixed to the vehicle which meets or exceeds the standards as adopted by the State Board of Health.

+"Industry Standard Wheelchair Locking Device" means a (36) wheelchair locking device permanently affixed to the vehicle for use in Demand Responsive Systems under Title III of the Americans with Disabilities Act (ADA) which meets or exceeds the Department of Transportation (DOT) specifications for Ground Ambulances under Guideline Specifications for Wheelchair Securement Devices.
 When the wheelchair is secured in accordance with the manufacturer's instructions, the securement systems, recognized by the ambulance industry to provide the capability of securing the wheelchair in the vehicle, shall limit the movement of an occupied wheelchair to no more than two inches in any direction under normal operating conditions.
-All wheelchair locking devices shall be affixed to the vehicle so as to secure the wheelchair in a forward or rear facing position. facing securement is not permitted under any circumstances.
-This does not negate the necessity for providing a separate seatbelt and shoulder harness for each wheelchair or wheelchair user as specified elsewhere in these rules. - (36) "Licensure" means the state's grant of legal authority to perform skills within a designated scope of practice.
+All wheelchair locking devices shall be affixed to the vehicle so as to secure the wheelchair in a forward or rear facing position.
+Side facing securement is not permitted under any circumstances.
+This does not negate the necessity for providing a separate seatbelt and shoulder harness for each wheelchair or wheelchair user as specified elsewhere in these rules.

+(37) "Licensure" means the state's grant of legal authority to perform skills within a designated scope of practice.
 Under the licensure system, states define, by statute, the tasks and function or scope of practice of a profession and provide that these tasks may be legally performed only by those who are licensed.
 As such, licensure prohibits anyone from practicing the profession who is not licensed, regardless of whether or not the individual has been certified by a private organization.